Understanding LaunchDarkly metrics

 How to find the right metric for your needs

 Most LaunchDarkly capabilities that use metrics automatically include metrics as part of the feature.
-Engineering insights, migration flags, applications, and account usage all include metrics ready for you to use.
+Launch insights, AI configs, migration flags, applications, and account usage all include metrics ready for you to use.
 Flag impact metrics are different in that they require you to do some initial metric setup before you can use them.
 You can read more about flag impact metrics in the next section.

 If you're confused about which metric to use for a particular business purpose, use the LaunchDarkly docs site search function to search for "metric + [use]".
 For example, you might search for "metric deployment" for documentation on engineering insights metrics, or "metric migration" for migration flag metrics.